MelissaRoodt/Bookery/README.md

 # IMPORTANT NOTE
-- This application is to showcase skills in: javascript, html, css, bootstrap, postgres, CRUD operations, express, node, and ejs.
+- This application is to showcase skills in web fullstack development.
 - IT IS NOT HOSTED ONLINE but can be tested on localhost
 # Bookery
 This project is a book review application where a user can login using basic authentication (username and password) and create, read, update, and delete book reviews.